-In January 2021, the Kingdom announced a five-year strategy for the PIF, including its Vision Realisation Program 2021-2025.
+In January 2021, the Kingdom announced a five-year strategy for the PIF, including its Vision Realisation programme 2021-2025.
 As part of the continued implementation of Vision 2030, the PIF, among other initiatives, plans to (a) invest a minimum of U.S.\$40.0 billion annually in domestic projects and investments, (b) contribute U.S.\$320.0 billion to non-oil GDP cumulatively through its portfolio companies, (c) increase assets under management to over U.S.\$1.07 trillion and (d) create 1.8 million direct, indirect, and induced jobs, by the end of 2025.
+One of such investments in further of the Kingdom's strategy for the PIF being its investments renewable energy companies.
+In February 2023, the PIF completed its acquisition of a 30 per cent. stake in the Saudi Tabreed District Cooling Company, a leading provider of sustainable district cooling schemes for some of the largest projects in the Kingdom.